lake-wg/authz/draft-selander-lake-authz.md

 * The EDHOC option {{I-D.ietf-core-oscore-edhoc}} is set and is empty.
 * The payload is prepared as described in {{Section 3.2 of I-D.ietf-core-oscore-edhoc}}, with EDHOC message_3 and the CoJP Join Request object as the OSCORE-protected payload.

-Note that the OSCORE Sender IDs are derived from the connection identifiers of the EDHOC exchange.
+Note that the OSCORE Sender IDs are derived from the connection identifiers of the EDHOC session.
 This is in contrast with {{RFC9031}} where ID Context of the OSCORE Security Context is set to the device identifier (pledge identifier).
-Since the device identity is exchanged during the EDHOC handshake, and the certificate of the device is communicated to the authenticator as part of the Voucher Response message, there is no need to transport the device identity in OSCORE messages.
+Since the device identity is exchanged during the EDHOC session, and the certificate of the device is communicated to the authenticator as part of the Voucher Response message, there is no need to transport the device identity in OSCORE messages.
 The authenticator playing the role of the {{RFC9031}} JRC obtains the device identity from the execution of the authorization protocol.

 ### Flight 4